Hispanic Democrats warn of the perils of dropping immigration proposals from Biden’s domestic spending bill

 “We appreciate your willingness to say you will ‘pull every lever,’ but what levers are we talking about?”
 Julio Perez, an executive committee member of the National TPS Alliance, which represents immigrants with temporary status but not a path to citizenship, said in a statement in response to the four Latino Senate Democrats who said they would push for immigration reform.
 “Just how far will you go for immigrants?”

 Others pressured the Congressional Hispanic Caucus, which has not unified behind a particular proposal.
-Most Hispanics are U.S. born, and undocumented immigrants hail from all over the world.
+Most Hispanics are U.S.-born, and undocumented immigrants hail from all over the world.
 But the largest share are from Mexico and Central America.

 Angelica Salas, executive director of the Coalition for Humane Immigrant Rights, an immigrant organization based in California, said the Congressional Hispanic Caucus should stop “acquiescing to the idea” that immigration can be put off.